shupershuff/PalworldServerTools/README.md

 # Setup Information #
 **Download Script Release**<br>
-1. Download Latest PalworldServerTools Release from my Github [here](https://github.com/shupershuff/PalworldServerTools/releases/latest).
+1. Download Latest PalworldServerTools Release from my Github [here](https://github.com/shupershuff/PalworldServerTools/releases/latest).<br>
-2. Extract PalworldServerTools to any folder you want, I would recommend putting the files in the same folder as palserver.exe
+2. Extract PalworldServerTools to any folder you want, I would recommend putting the files in the same folder as palserver.exe<br>
-Note that ARRCON and SteamCMD will be automatically installed once script is run in a later step.
+Note that ARRCON and SteamCMD will be automatically installed once script is run in a later step.<br>

 **Optional - Configure your .ini files**<br>
 If you want the script to load different server settings depending on what day it is, you'll need to create the .ini files.
 Otherwise you can skip this section.<br>
 Please note that the way that this feature works if the script is run with the -startthemed parameter, it will overwrite PalworldSettings.ini with the contents of your custom .ini files.<br>
 1. Copy the PalWorldSettings.ini from "<SERVERPATH>\Pal\Saved\Config\WindowsServer\" to "<SERVERPATH>\Pal\Saved\Config\WindowsServer\CustomSettings".<br>
-   a.
-Note that if you want to store the custom settings in a different location (eg a folder path that's sync'd to the cloud), this is fine but you must specify the location in the config.xml file (covered in the next section).<br>
+   * Note that if you want to store the custom settings in a different location (eg a folder path that's sync'd to the cloud), this is fine but you must specify the location in the config.xml file (covered in the next section).<br>
 2. Rename the file you just copied to the custom folder to the name of the theme eg "Monday Funday.ini"
 3. Edit this file to have the configuration options you want.
 See [Palworld Documentation](https://tech.palworldgame.com/optimize-game-balance) on the options available.
 4. Ensure you mention the names of the .ini files you want to use in config.xml (covered in the next section).
 If you don't want to use this feature then set each day in config.xml to the same value as NormalSettingsName.